Azure/terraform-azurerm-avm-res-desktopvirtualization-workspace/examples/feed_private_endpoint/README.md

 <!-- BEGIN_TF_DOCS -->
 # Feed private endpoint example

 This deploys the module with the feed private endpoint and public access disabled.
 One per workspace.
+Refer to [Supported scenaios](https://learn.microsoft.com/en-us/azure/virtual-desktop/private-link-overview) for furhter details.

 ```hcl
 terraform {